Good Boy (2025 Leonberg film): Critical response

 Although many critics appreciated the novelty of the film's premise, (Note: Attributed to multiple references:) the storytelling received a mixed response, as some considered it to be convoluted, underwhelming, and thinly scripted.
-(Note: Attributed to multiple references:) In the Los Angeles Times, critic Amy Nicholson called the film's story underwhelming and restrained, and Kevin Maher of The Times was critical of the story's plot holes and pacing inconsistencies.
+(Note: Attributed to multiple references:) In the Los Angeles Times, critic Amy Nicholson called the film's story underwhelming and restrained, and Kevin Maher of The Times was critical of what he felt were the story's plot holes and pacing inconsistencies.
 Some also criticized the film for feeling drawn out, despite its relatively short runtime.
 (Note: Attributed to multiple references:) Despite this, many voiced that they found the film emotionally moving and thought-provoking.
 (Note: Attributed to multiple references:) Peter Debruge (Variety) and Meagan Navarro (Bloody Disgusting) both agreed that the film's emotional impact stemmed from Indy's immense loyalty to his owner, finding it deepened their appreciation for dogs.
 Most critics found the film to be effectively scary and suspenseful.
 (Note: Attributed to multiple references:) The Hollywood Reporters Frank Scheck and IndieWires Rafael Motamayor both noted that the film's scares felt familiar and unoriginal, but remained effective throughout the runtime.
 Kim Newman, writing for the British Film Institute, called the film "a study in creeping dread rather than shocks".

-On the review aggregator website Rotten Tomatoes, it holds an approval rating of 90% based on 174 reviews.
-The site's consensus states: "Good Boy is a visually striking, emotionally devastating horror film that eschews genre conventions to deliver a uniquely haunting and conceptually ambitious experience."
-On Metacritic, the film has a weighted average score of 73 out of 100 based on reviews from 21 critics, indicating "generally favorable" reviews.
-Both Ian Sandwell of Digital Spy and Rafael Motamayor of IndieWire called it one of the year's best horror movies.
+On the review aggregator website Rotten Tomatoes, it holds an approval rating of 90% based on 189 reviews, with an average rating of 7.2/10.
+The website's consensus reads: "Good Boy is a visually striking, emotionally devastating horror film that eschews genre conventions to deliver a uniquely haunting and conceptually ambitious experience."
+On Metacritic, the film has a weighted average score of 73 out of 100, based on 23 reviews, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
+Both Ian Sandwell of Digital Spy and Rafael Motamayor of IndieWire called it one of the year's best horror films.

 Accolades

-After the film's premiere at the 2025 South by Southwest Film & TV Festival, Indy received the festival's Howl of Fame Award for Best Canine Performance.
-(Note: Attributed to multiple references:) At the Overlook Film Festival, Good Boy was nominated for the Scariest Feature Film Award.
-For Indy's treatment on-set, the film received recognition from People for the Ethical Treatment of Animals (PETA), who awarded it a Great Filmmaking Award.
-At the 58th Sitges Film Festival, Good Boy was nominated for the Best Motion Picture Award.
-It won the award for the Best International Feature Film at the Strasbourg European Fantastic Film Festival, and was nominated for the Fresh Blood Award at Fantasy Filmfest.
+The National Board of Review, at its 2025 ceremony, listed Good Boy as one of the year's ten best independent films.
+For Indy's nomination for the Best Performance in a Horror or Thriller at the 9th Astra Film Awards, he made history as the first animal to both be nominated for, and win, a major film acting award that had previously only recognized human talent.
+Indy did not attend the ceremony, but appeared in an video with Leonberg to accept the award.